matteo1123/Production-Warning/extension/PRIVACY.md

 - Financial information
 - Personal identifiers (name, email, etc.)
 - Data from websites not in your active focus
+- Cookies or session tokens that would allow us to impersonate you

+**Important Clarification on Private Sites:**
+PW Focus **cannot** log into websites on your behalf or access content behind authentication barriers that you haven't already unlocked.
+The extension only reads text that is currently visible in your browser window.
+If you are logged into a private site (like Salesforce, Jira, or internal tools), only the content visible to you as an authenticated user can be extracted when you explicitly use the AI chat feature.

 ## How We Use Your Information